 Are Bilstein 5160 Shocks Rebuild Able?

 Yes, they are.
 But they have to convert with the help of a kit, or you could send your shocks to the company for the process.
 Traditionally the 5160 shocks were not convertible.
 They were solely made for one life cycle.

 But with the evolving tech, they are now rebuildable.
 The shocks are brought on with a floating piston inside.
 These shocks are a straight fit and specific to the application.
 The shocks offer a smoother ride on the road thanks to the help of hose clamps observed clinging onto the reservoir.

 Not at all, shock boots are regarded as extra protection to your vehicle shocks from the roads’ debris and rocks.
 When you look deep into the shocks, you see that the shocks are already safe around other suspension parts.
 For example, take a coil shock; you will see that the rod is protected by the spring around it.

-So there is no proven fact that the shock performances will be detriment without boots.
-Rather amusingly many off-road drivers deliberately miss out on boots as the boots will catch too much dirt and eventually harming the damp seals.
-This gives you the idea that shock boots are not necessary; shocks perform just as well with them.
+So there is no proven proof that shock performances will be detrimental without boots.
+Rather amusingly, many off-road drivers deliberately miss out on boots as the boots will catch too much dirt, eventually harming the damp seals.
+This gives you the idea that shock boots are unnecessary; shocks perform just as well.